| Title: | Measurement Units for R Vectors |

 Logarithms receive a special treatment by the underlying udunits2

 library.
-If a natural logarithm is applied to some unit
+If a natural logarithm is applied to some unit, the result is

 This is particularly important for some units that are typically expressed in

-a logarithmic scale (i.e., bels, or, more commonly, decibels),
+a logarithmic scale (e.g., bels, or, more commonly, decibels),

 such as Watts or Volts.
 For some of these units, the default udunits2